Ordisoftware/Hebrew-Calendar/README.md

 #### 2022.02.22 - Version 9.25

-- Fix Tetsave Hebrew transcription by adding the ending `h`.
+- Fix Tetsaveh Hebrew transcription by adding the ending `h`.
 - Update web links with Tehilim playlist.

 #### 2022.02.08 - Version 9.24

-- Fix Tetsave Hebrew name and lettriq: parashot board need to be restored or edited, see ParashotFactory.txt and Parashot-Lettriqs.txt in application's document folder.
+- Fix Tetsaveh Hebrew name and lettriq: parashot board need to be restored or edited, see ParashotFactory.txt and Parashot-Lettriqs.txt in application's document folder.
 - Code refactoring.
 - Update web links about celebrations, calendar and Judaism.